daved01/insightvault/docs/source/contents/cli.rst

     insightvault chat "What is Rayleigh scattering?"

 **Important:** The CLI chat does not preserve history between commands.
-For persistent conversations and enhanced features, consider building custom apps as described in ::ref:building_apps.
+For persistent conversations and enhanced features, consider building custom apps as described in :ref:`building_apps`.

 Notes